RobinBoers/SkyLight-Website-Editor/README.md

 SkyLight is a flexible website builder made with html5, css3, javascript and php.
 It has support for third-party themes and it is highly customizable

 **NOTE: SkyLight is written for PHP 7.
 It will not work in PHP 8.
-I found that out the hard way because I accedentaly updated XAMPP**
+I found that out the hard way because I accidentally updated XAMPP**

 ## Features